kevinfarrugia/react-recipes/README.md

 [__Ways to define components__](./recipes/components.md) walks you through the pros and cons of functional vs. class-based React components.

 [__`React.PureComponent` caveats__](./recipes/purecomponent-caveats.md) shows you some scenarios where you're better off not using `PureComponent`.

+[__Why immutability is important__](./recipes/immutability.md) clarifies why you want to keep your data immutable when working with React.

 [__The Component lifecycle__](./recipes/lifecycle.md) describes the methods available on a component, when they're called and what to do with each of them.